oliviawestmacottssw/SSW.Rules.Content/rules/do-you-create-friendly-short-urls/rule.md

 When you create short URLs, it is worth considering exactly why you are shortening it.

 Is it for space or readability?
-If it is for readability or you expect anyone to ever type it in, then consider making a friendly short URL.
+If it is for readability or you expect anyone to ever type it in, then consider making a friendly short URL.​​

 I want to be able to type this URL in, but it is VERY long: